HannahVMeyer/PhenotypeSimulator/README.md

 ## Major changes from version 	0.1.3 to the current github version 0.2.0:

 **Input**
-1. *PhenotypeSimulator* now includes readStandardGenotypes which can read externally simulated or user provided genotypes in plink, genome, oxgen (hapgen/impute2), or simple delimited format.
+1. *PhenotypeSimulator* now includes readStandardGenotypes which can read externally simulated or user-provided genotypes in plink, genome, oxgen (hapgen/impute2), bimbam or simple delimited format.
-1. A user-specified correlation matrix can be provided for the simulation of the correlatedBdEffects
+1. A user-specified correlation matrix can be provided for the simulation of the correlatedBdEffects.
-1. Short option flags for command-line use of *PhenotypeSimulator* were removed
+1. Short option flags for command-line use of *PhenotypeSimulator* were removed.

 **Output**
-1. *PhenotypeSimulator* provides the option to save the simulated phenotypes and genotypes in formats for a number of commonly used genetic association software (gemma, bimbam, plink, snptest) via  writeStandardOutput.
+1. *PhenotypeSimulator* provides the option to save the simulated phenotypes and genotypes in formats compatible with a number of commonly used genetic association software (gemma, bimbam, plink, snptest) via writeStandardOutput.
 1. Intermediate phenotype components are now saved per default.
 1. Saving additional subsets of the simulated data has been removed.

 **Variance components**
+1. Genotype simulation and kinship estimation: functions for genotype simulation and kinship estimation have been rewritten for significant speed-ups of the computation time [benchmarking](https://github.com/HannahVMeyer/PhenotypeSimulator-profiling).

 1. geneticFixedEffects and noiseFixedEffects:
-    1. The effect size distributions of the shared effect are now modeled as the product of two exponential distributions (to yield uniform distributions) or the product of a normal distribution with user specified parameters and a standard normal distribution.
+    1. The effect size distributions of the shared effects are now modelled as the product of two exponential distributions (to yield an approximately uniform distributions) or the product of a normal distribution with user-specified parameters and a standard normal distribution.

-    1. The independent effects can now be specified to affect the same subset or different subsets of traits (via keepSameIndependent)
+    1. The independent effects can now be specified to affect the same subset or different subsets of traits (via keepSameIndependent).

-    1. The overall number of traits affected by the genetic variant effects can now be specified via pTraitsAffected.
+    1. The overall number of traits affected by the effects can now be specified via pTraitsAffected.

 1. correlatedBgEffects: the additional correlation between the traits can be specified by the user by providing an external correlation matrix.